ScratchV-Compiler/ScratchV/README.md

 **From ONNX to RISC-V assembly — a minimal compiler built from scratch.**

-ScratchV is a 12-week educational project that implements a complete compiler
+ScratchV is a educational project that implements a complete compiler
-toolchain: parse an ONNX model (or a simple DSL), lower it through a custom intermediate representation (IR), apply optimizations, and emit RISC-V assembly code executable on QEMU, Spike, TinyFive, or real hardware.
+toolchain: parse an ONNX model (or a simple DSL), lower it through a custom intermediate representation (IR), apply optimizations, and emit RISC-V assembly code executable on TinyFive, or real hardware.

 ---